Here we are in the early part of January 2015 and the state of cryptocurrency looks pretty bad.

 GAW members could opt to have their Hashlets converted into HashStakers at no additional cost.
 Hashlets were originally meant to be always profitable, even if that was only 1 satoshi a day, but fees would never be more than what the hashlets paid out.
 Any Hashlets converted to HashStakers now had a limited lifetime which means a huge number of Hashlets have been destroyed in the process.
 Apparently, those that are still mining BTC or altcoins are now returning negative payouts; i.e. fees cost more than the hashlets make.

-GAW recently bought the Coin Swap exchange and that’s angered a lot of altcoin enthusiasts who see it as a way for GAW to manipulate the price of their own PayCoin.
+GAW recently bought the Coin Swap exchange (no longer exists) and that’s angered a lot of altcoin enthusiasts who see it as a way for GAW to manipulate the price of their own PayCoin.
 The LiteCoin Association has asked that Litecoin be delisted from the exchange as a result.
 Other coins (Blackcoin and Dogecoin) have followed suit.

 GAW CEO Josh Garza challenged Litecoin Association director Andrew Vegetabile to a public debate on the issue.